 Carl D. Perkins Consortium: Member districts of Orion are eligible to become members of the Perkins Consortium.
 A portion of each district’s allocation is ascribed to the service center to support grant writing, management, fund accounting and related bookkeeping and reporting responsibilities.

 We can help YOUR district with your CTE program!

 Monthly CTE Meetings: Any Perkins member or CTE Coordinator is encouraged to register for and attend this informative meeting.
 Members will collaborate, share resources and discuss relevant CTE topics.

-Register online or with Debbie at email@example.com.
+Register with Lori Jensen Wilson at email@example.com.

 On-Site Support: Lori Jensen will come to your district, meet with Pathway teachers and coordinators, help evaluate programs and provide support.
 Daily consult rates apply.

 Evaluation of Program: Districts can contact Lori to ask for an off-site evaluation of their program.
 Consultants will review pathways, course offerings to establish new pathways, data gathering, credentialing and more.
 Daily consult rates apply.